Level of difficulty 2.75

 For this recipe, we cut the sections down to one rib each.
 Because of the unique characteristics of sous vide, this will not affect cooking time.

 After vacuum sealing in heat rated plastic bags, the boneless short ribs are processed at 140 F/60 C for a minimum of 48 hours.
 Click the link HERE to learn how to measure tenderness in real time.
-This creates a fully pasteurized and tenderized product.
-Cold shock the sealed packages in iced water until they achieve 70 F/21 C and refrigerate at 40 F/4 C. The sealed package remain safely refrigerated in this state for at least two weeks.
+This creates a fully tenderized, pasteurized and preserved product.
+Cold shock the sealed packages in iced water until they achieve 70 F/21 C and refrigerate at 40 F/4 C. The sealed packages can remain safely refrigerated in this state for at least two weeks.

 Day of service